manuelkiessling/stable-diffusion-discord-bot/README.md

 Create an invite URL for your bot at [https://discord.com/developers/applications/<your-application's-id>/oauth2/url-generator].
 You need scopes `bot` and `application.commands`, and permissions `Send Messages`, `Attach files`, `Read Message History`, and `Read Messages/View Channels`.

 You then need to open the generated URL to invite the bot into your Discord server.

+Talk to the bot using the `/draw` slash command.